 Carolina Food Co. has taken important steps to advance our sourcing practices in a responsible and ethical way.
 To drive measureable change, we focus on the following areas:

 Local Purchasing: Local food isn’t just better on your plate, it’s better for the community.
 Buying local food supports local farmers and keeps their businesses thriving.
 We’ve partnered with Senn Bros.
 Produce and GrowFood Carolina to provide us with the freshest local fruits and vegetables.
-We strive to purchase products from local, independently-owned, minority-owned, or women-owned businesses whenever possible.
-Right now, 20% of the produce we serve in our dining halls is locally sourced (within 250 miles).
+We strive to purchase products from local, independently-owned, minority-owned or women-owned businesses whenever possible.
+Right now, 20 percent of the produce we serve in our dining halls is locally sourced (within 250 miles).

 Humanely-Raised: We have high standards for the food we serve.
 That’s why we have high standards for the ingredients we buy.
-We purchase cage-free eggs, humanely-raised chicken and beef, and seafood approved by the Monterrey Bay Seafood Watch.
+We purchase cage-free eggs, humanely-raised chicken and beef as well as seafood approved by the Monterrey Bay Seafood Watch.

 Carolina Food Co. models its waste reduction strategy after The Food Recovery Hierarchy developed by the EPA.

 Recycling is a high priority for Gamecocks.
 We do our part by recycling cardboard, paper and plastic in our locations

 Carolina Food Co. offers reusable to-go containers in all-you-care-to-eat dining halls.
 Guests can take meals to go and exchange dirty containers for clean ones the next time they come back.
 This reduces waste that is thrown away on campus.

 Carolina Food Co. plans meals for a specific number of guests, which keeps us from preparing too much food.
 In January of 2018, we launched a computer program called LeanPath, which records food waste trends.
 LeanPath helped us reduce food waste by 40% in our busiest kitchens.